-- It should be noted that an increase in pressurizer level will cause a rapid increase in pressurizer pressure as the steam above the pressurizer liquid is compressed. - The pressurizer level changes should be made relatively slowly and in small increments to avoid overpressure conditions. - At the same time, pressurizer level increases can cause the temperature at the base of the pressurizer to decrease as the colder ROH fluid is forced into the pressurizer (assuming operations below 100%FP)., likely requiring the operation of the on/off heaters under temperature control. - Power increases should be made over a series of steps with short pauses between maneuvers to allow time for the pressurizer to re-achieve thermal equilibrium and for the operator to assess the key indicators so as to confirm the unit status.
+- It should be noted that an increase in pressurizer level will cause a rapid increase in pressurizer pressure as the steam above the pressurizer liquid is compressed. - The pressurizer level changes should be made relatively slowly and in small increments to avoid overpressure conditions. - At the same time, inventory transfers to the pressurizer can cause the temperature at the base of the pressurizer to decrease as the colder ROH fluid is forced into the pressurizer (assuming operations below 100%FP)., likely requiring the operation of the on/off heaters under temperature control. - Power increases should be made over a series of incremental power steps (say 10%FP) with short pauses between maneuvers to allow time for the pressurizer (and other systems) to re-achieve thermal equilibrium and for the operator to assess the key indicators so as to confirm the unit status.